 Our hands-on workshop teaches students how to ferment both grain and sugar based mashes, reviews many types of craft spirits being produced today, and goes in-depth with many of the hobby’s nuances we’ve discovered over these past 15 years of distilling.

-Our Fourth Class (Class No. 4) will be held on Tuesdays and Our Fifth Class (Class No. 5) will be held on Wednesdays.
+Our Sixth Class (Class No. 6) will be held on Tuesdays and Our Seventh Class (Class No. 7) will be held on Wednesdays.
 Classes are from 6:00 PM to 9:30 PM over a 3 week period and allow for the complete production of your very own whiskey.